Dyrati/Lua-Widgets/README.md

 - `colors_txt = {"#FFFFFFFF", "#000000FF"}`; text, text border

 **Info**
 - Creates a window that displays data.
-It has scroll bars!
+It has scroll bars, and a search feature
 - Set its **`data`** attribute to display info on screen.
 The data may be any table, string, or function.
 If it's a table, it will format it for you.
 Strings are displayed normally.
 Functions should return either strings or tables, which it will display.
 - You can select a line by clicking on it, which automatically sets the window's **`line`** attribute equal to the text of that line
 - You can embed other widgets into this window, causing them to move around with it, and always be displayed in front of it